-The lived experience case studies developed by the International Coalition Against Restraint and Seclusion and their partners/collaborators within the advocacy community have informed and have been included in a variety of reports the purpose of which is to urge lawmakers to reform existing laws and pass new legislation that will protect vulnerable children against the abusive practices of restraint and seclusion in educational environments.
+The lived experience case studies developed by the International Coalition Against Restraint and Seclusion and their partners/collaborators within the advocacy community have informed and have been included in a variety of reports urging lawmakers to reform existing laws and pass new legislation that will protect vulnerable children against the abusive practices of restraint and seclusion in educational environments.

-In addition to the above organizations and government agencies that are on display in the graphic (above) and which are also listed (below), ICARS has also collaborated with NIPSO (Northern Ireland Public Services Ombudsman) and the Department of Education in Northern Ireland.
+In addition to the above organizations and government agencies that displayed in the graphic (above) and which are also listed (below), ICARS has also collaborated with NIPSO (Northern Ireland Public Services Ombudsman) and the Department of Education in Northern Ireland.

-Collecting, curating, collating, and distributing the personal testimony of child victims and their families, advocacy teams operating under the umbrella of ICARS ~ and collaborating with ICARS ~ bring forth one of the most powerful influencers of change: the human element.
-When the immense cost to human dignity and wellbeing that is paid by the affected children and their families is put on display, for the entire world to see, the issue of radical change becomes a matter of “when”, not “if”.
-Compassion motivates, ultimately.
-Protecting the vulnerable becomes a choiceless choice.
+Collecting, curating, collating, and distributing the personal testimony of child victims and their families, advocacy teams operating under the umbrella of ICARS– and collaborating with ICARS– bring forth one of the most powerful influencers of change: the human element.

 The reports in which the lived experience case studies have been featured are: